-Why did Jesus bring this up?
-Because he has been talking all chapter long about how he was about to leave them.
-He is preparing them for the deep emptiness that would grip them.
+This week we’ve been studying John 14:15-31 (starting with the first post here).
+Why did Jesus bring up fear?
+Because he has been talking all chapter long about how he was about to leave his disciples.
+He is preparing them for the deep emptiness that could grip them.
 He knows that in a matter of hours their world is about to be rocked.
 First, he will be arrested, then put on trial, beaten, crucified, and die.
 At that point they could easily have been feeling that they were utterly alone, their leader gone.
 I think it is also very possible in that moment, that the disciples are not only feeling alone, but perhaps betrayed not only by Judas, but also by Jesus.
 They were likely totally confused about how this amazing man who clearly seemed to be the chosen one to save Israel could be arrested.
 They could be wondering if they just gave the previous three of their lives to a lie.
-They could be feeling embarrassed, shame, guilt.
+They could be feeling embarrassment, shame, or guilt.
 And worse, they could be next.
-If the soldiers arrested and killed Jesus, what would stop them from coming to get the disciples too?
+If the soldiers arrested and killed Jesus, what would stop those soldiers from coming to get the disciples too?

-These were life and death situations, and there is a sense in which the disciples’ fear is justified.
+They could easily have felt they were in a life and death situation, and thus there is a sense in which the disciples’ fear is justified.
 And Jesus knows this.
 Therefore in John 14 he is best seen as preparing them for the trauma that is just about to come knocking.

-So the message is clear: if we love him, obey him.
+So the message is clear: if we love him, we will show it by obeying him.
 We can and should do this even in the midst of the fear and struggle, not just because Jesus promises his peace, but also because he promises to be with us and in us.

 And we can hear his voice.
 But it means we have to listen.
 How many of us say that we can’t hear God’s voice, but we rarely take time to listen for him?
 We need to consider how noisy our lives are.
-We can we do to quiet our lives and stop and listen for God.
+What can we do to quiet our lives and stop and listen for God?
 We need to open time for quiet listening.